OBSERVABILITY PLATFORM

 delete

-Deletes one resource of the given type that has the specified slug.
+Deletes one resource of the given type.
+For example:

-Replace SLUG with the slug of the monitor you want to delete.
+Replace RESOURCE with the resource you want to take action on.

 list

-Replace SLUG with the slug of the monitor you want to view.
+Replace RESOURCE with the resource you want to take action on.

 read

-Outputs one resource of the given type that has the specified slug.
+Outputs one resource of the given type.
+For example:

 scaffold